dividab/tsconfig-paths/README.md

 ): string | undefined {
 ```

-This function is lower level and requries that the paths as already been resolved to absolute form and sorted in correct order into an array.
+This function is lower level and requires that the paths as already been resolved to absolute form and sorted in correct order into an array.

 ### createMatchPathAsync